 During an OSHA inspection, workers have the right to talk to the inspector privately.
 This is true of all OSHA inspections, not just ones conducted due to worker complaints.

-This inspection occurs at the urging of a federal, state or local organization or agency regarding the safety of a workplace.
-The media could even play a part in prompting this OSHA investigation should journalists uncover a serious safety problem within an enterprise.
+This inspection occurs at the urging of a federal, state, or local organization or agency regarding the safety of a workplace.
+The media could even play a part in prompting an OSHA investigation should journalists uncover a serious safety problem within an enterprise.

 This inspection receives the lowest priority because they are following a previous inspection to ensure that all violations were addressed after the visit.
 For example, if you were found not meeting OSHA’s aerial lift requirements, OSHA will eventually return for one of these inspections to ensure you have made the necessary changes.